Jtog123/Beanstalk_Language/README.md

 Compiler **GENERATES** Bytecode.
 The Bytecode will be **FED TO** the Virtual Machine

 **The Compiler:**\
-Will probably built with 2 seperate components a Scanner and a Parser.
+Will be built with 2 seperate components a Scanner and a Parser.
 The Scanner will form the Tokens, the Parser will consume them and generate bytecode instructions and then feed them to the Virtual Machine.

 **The Virtual Machine:**\